-Mile Brook - Previous permitting action established a concentration limit for total phosphorous.
-The annual daily max mass limitation of 280 lbs./year is a water quality-based limit necessary to ensure compliance with Class GPA water quality standards and is being carried forward in this permitting action.
-The monthly average concentration limit of 0.035 mg/L for total phosphorus was established based on BPJ of BPT for this discharge.
-Based on BPJ a monthly average mass limit (as established in other MDIFW permits) is appropriate and necessary to ensure compliance with Class B water quality standards and is being carried forward in this permit.
+f.
+Total Phosphorus: Previous permitting action established both mass and concentration limits for total phosphorus.
+The monthly average mass limit of 1.85 lbs./day is a water quality-based limit necessary to ensure compliance with Class A water quality standards and is being carried forward in this permitting action.
+The monthly average concentration limitation of 0.041 mg/L for total phosphorus was established based on BPJ of BPT for this discharge.

+The monthly average concentration limit was calculated as follows: